 Are FICA Taxes the Same Thing as Medicare Tax?

-It’s important not to confuse FICA taxes and Medicare tax!
+It’s important not to confuse FICA taxes and Medicare taxes!
 While Medicare tax is a part of FICA taxes, they are not the same thing.
-That’s because FICA taxes refer to both Social Security tax and Medicare tax.
+That’s because FICA taxes refer to both the Social Security tax and Medicare tax.

 Is Social Security the Same as Medicare?

 Since FICA taxes go towards handling programs like Social Security and Medicare, many people tend to confuse these options.
 Luckily, that doesn’t need to be the case because it is easier to understand the difference between Social Security and Medicare than you may realize.
 Social Security offers disability benefits, retirement benefits, and survivor benefits.
 On the other hand, Medicare helps pay for services like inpatient hospital care, nursing care, etc.

 Since Social Security is a different program from Medicare, that is why each has its own tax rates.
 The tax rate for Social Security is 6.2% of wages for employees unlike the 1.45% tax rate for Medicare.

 Is 401K Subject to FICA Taxes?
 Wrapping Things Up